Fiddlesticks (1930 film): Significance

 Fiddlesticks was the first in the Flip the Frog series.
 The sound system was Powers Cinephone, the same system used for Disney's Steamboat Willie (1928).

 The unnamed mouse in the cartoon bears a striking resemblance to Mortimer Mouse, the original concept behind Mickey Mouse, both of whom were first animated by Ub Iwerks.

 In popular culture

-The cartoon appeared on a television set in the music video for Eminem's song "The Real Slim Shady", which the viewer laughs at.
+The cartoon appeared on a television set in the music video for Eminem's song "The Real Slim Shady", which a viewer laughs at.